Joyal-George-KJ/Joyal-George-KJ/README.md

 ## ✨ About Me

-From Android terminal hacking in 7th grade to building real-world tools after college — I'm Joyal, a self-taught developer who builds with intention and impact.

-- 💻 Frontend & Native App Developer focused on React JS, React Native, Firebase & Appwrite.
+I'm Joyal — a developer who turns ideas into tools people actually use.
-- ⛪ Took a detour into priesthood, then came back and pursued CS with full passion.
+My journey started in 7th grade with Android terminal hacking, took a detour into priesthood, and came back full-circle into tech — stronger and more determined.

-- 🔥 Discovered C++ during COVID and quickly became the top CS student in BCA.
-- 🥇 Won a Web Design competition against college students who has experience.
-- 💸 Worked as a fuel attendant to fund my dream after my laptop broke — bought a new one and came back stronger in 2025.
+- 💻 Specializing in **React JS, React Native, Firebase, and Appwrite**
-- 🛠️ Built projects using modern stacks and even made a pump sales calculator for my offline workplace.
+- 🚀 Built and deployed apps solving real-world problems (e.g., pump sales calculator at workplace)
-- 🌐 Rebuilt my final project using React + Appwrite, and launched multiple public apps.
-- 📦 Published [markdown-input-display](https://www.npmjs.com/package/markdown-input-display) — hit 1000+ downloads in the first week!
+- 📦 Published [markdown-input-display](https://www.npmjs.com/package/markdown-input-display) — 1000+ downloads in the first week
-- 💡 Want to build tools that help others and someday launch my own product/startup.
+- 🏆 Web Design Competition 1st Prize
+- 🔧 Contributor to open source projects ([Appwrite Console](https://github.com/appwrite/console), [React Bits](https://github.com/DavidHDev/react-bits))
+- 💼 Worked as a fuel attendant to fund my coding comeback — resilience in action
+- 🧑‍🏫 Mentored peers and teachers in CS during BCA

 ---